Canada v Schmidt: Aftermath

-The case has been cited in a number of subsequent extradition cases, including Kindler v.
-Canada (1991), which found potential that execution would not shock the conscience and United States v.
+The case has been cited in a number of subsequent extradition cases, including Kindler v Canada (1991), which found potential that execution would not shock the conscience and United States v.
 Burns (2001), which overturned Kindler.
-In Suresh v.
-Canada (Minister of Citizenship and Immigration) (2002), the Court ruled that a possibility of torture would shock the conscience.
+In Suresh v Canada (Minister of Citizenship and Immigration) (2002), the Court ruled that a possibility of torture would shock the conscience.
 However, the use of the shocked conscience doctrine has not gone without criticism.
 Professor Peter Hogg, in noting how the definition of fundamental justice has been ambiguous and that the courts have taken on "enormous discretion," argues that a shocked conscience is particularly difficult to measure.
 He writes that cruel and unusual punishment, prohibited by section 12 of the Charter, should obviously be shocking potential punishments.
-However, he observes that some potential punishments considered cruel and unusual in Canada have been considered acceptable in extradition.
-Thus, Hogg notes that some punishments considered "cruel and unusual,... are not shocking or unacceptable!"
+Nonetheless, he observes, some potential punishments considered cruel and unusual in Canada have been considered acceptable in extradition, concluding that some punishments considered "cruel and unusual,... are not shocking or unacceptable!"